Skip to content

 How does Saga open interest compare across exchanges?

-Saga open interest is broken down by exchange in the chart above, showing the total value of outstanding SAGA derivative contracts on each platform.
+The Saga open-interest chart shows the total value of outstanding SAGA derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 What does the SAGA long/short ratio indicate?